 - Proposed new CIP code

-- Proposed effective term (must be a future term0
+- Proposed effective term (must be a future term)

 - Rationale and justification for the change

-- Note: This usually includes citing program changes made in PCAS and course changes in ECAS
+- Note: This usually includes citing course and program changes made in Coursedog

 - The faculty member approving the request